Categories: Mobile

 AnchorFree’s co-founder and CEO David Gorodyansky says the addition of the iOS app comes from customers’ increasing use of mobile devices to access sensitive data, such as banking details, emails, social networking websites, etc, which they would previously only had access to on a (hopefully) firewall protected desktop or laptop.

 Indeed, as users manage more and more private data online an increasing number of websites are adopting or providing https options.
 Twitter, Facebook, and Gmail each now allow users to set secure connections on their accounts.
-Google is at the moment rolling out https on search pages – much to the chagrin of SEO officers who will no longer be able to see search terms visitors used when landing on website.
+Google is at the moment rolling out https on search pages – much to the chagrin of SEO officers who will no longer be able to see search terms visitors used when landing on a website.

 Back to the app; Hotspot Shield is in the iTunes App Store at the moment with a monthly subscription costing $0.99 or a yearly subscription at $9.99.
 With one subscription users can protect multiple iOS devices at the same time.